zeek/zeek/frameworks/input.rst

 ========================

-Probably the most interesting use-case of the input framework is to read data into a Bro table.
+Probably the most interesting use-case of the input framework is to read data into a Zeek table.

-By default, the input framework reads the data in the same format as it is written by the logging framework in Bro - a tab-separated ASCII file.
+By default, the input framework reads the data in the same format as it is written by the logging framework in Zeek - a tab-separated ASCII file.

-We will show the ways to read files into Bro with a simple example.
+We will show the ways to read files into Zeek with a simple example.
 For this example we assume that we want to import data from a blacklist that contains server IP addresses as well as the timestamp and the reason for the block.